 Cleaning with Vinegar

-Recipes and Uses for Kitchens, Bathrooms, Laundry, Pets
+Recipes and Uses - Kitchens, Bathrooms, Laundry, Pets

 a cheap way of cleaning your windows, bathrooms and homes without

 resorting to harmful chemicals or expensive, commercial cleaning

 products.
 Enjoy these vinegar recipes for homemade cleaners

 that are cheap and easy to use.

 Vinegar can be found in almost every household cupboard and

 you will be amazed at how many homemade cleaning products that can be

 made using this product.
 So, ideal too for those into frugal